Scope of International Marketing Meaning, Definition and Nature

 7) Intense competition

 Intense competition in international marketing is a common rivalry between companies selling similar goods or services to increase revenue, profit and market share.
-The nature of the competition in international marketing varies across countries, depending on factors such as cultural differences, economic conditions, and regulatory frameworks.
+The nature of the competition in international marketing varies across countries, depending on factors such as economic conditions, cultural differences, and regulatory frameworks.

 8) Need for Specialised Institutions

 International marketing is risky and complicated and involves lengthy procedures and formalities.
-Access to professional experts is essential so that they can guide various aspects of international marketing.
+Access to professional experts is essential as they can guide various aspects of international marketing.
 Similarly, financial support is also necessary.
 Specialized institutions such as indent houses, exchange banks, and export houses have been established across the world to facilitate effective participation in international marketing.

 9) Need for Long-Term Planning